xxalsgh0203/shopping_mall/README.md

 <img src="https://user-images.githubusercontent.com/62753490/116693115-6831a680-a9f8-11eb-9631-eff6e2b767d6.png" width="300" height="550">

 * This is how it looks on its main page.
-* Got Navbar and Junbotron from Bootstrap.
+* Got Navbar and Jumbotron from Bootstrap.
 * Below, it shows various products.
-Got these products from data.js.
+Got these products from data.js(hard coded).
 * it also has "view more" button at the end of products and if the button is clicked, it shows more products.
 I got these additional data from server using axios.

 ## Detail page